|

 Sigmund Freud, the founder of psychoanalysis, dedicates many of his works to analysing the origins and the symbolism of religion.
 In The Future of an Illusion he demonstrates that dogmatic religious training weakens the intellect by denying lines of inquiry and predicts that 'in the long run nothing can withstand reason and experience, and the contradiction which religion offers to both is all too palpable,' concluding in the 'hope that in the future science will go beyond religion, and reason will replace faith in God.'
 [64] [65]

-Throughout his life Albert Einstein [66] (whose IQ is closer to 200 than to 100, but who is still naive enough to believe the US government would use their knowledge of the A-bomb only as a deterrent) refutes repeated claims that he is an atheist, as well as those that he believes in a personal god.
+Throughout his life Albert Einstein [66] (whose IQ is closer to 200 than to 100, but who is still naive enough to believe the US government would use the development of the A-bomb only as a deterrent) refutes repeated claims that he is an atheist, as well as those that he believes in a personal god.
 Calling himself an agnostic at times, and sympathising with pantheism and deist concepts like that of Baruch Spinoza, he still has no time for Abrahamic religions:

-While other countries start enforcing the separation of Church and State, the United States, which were founded as the world’s first secular state, go the opposite direction.
+While other countries start enforcing the separation of church and state, the United States, which were founded as the world’s first secular state, go the opposite direction.
 During the Cold War Republicans as well as Democrats use the fact that communists promote atheism to create the impression that atheism and communism are identical.
 Their witch hunt under Joe McCarthy is aimed at everyone who does not conform to traditional Christian right-wing politics, and they succeed in turning the United States into a Christiocracy by adding the words 'under God' to the pledge, adopting 'In God we trust' as their motto etc. [69]

 In 6212 RT (1971 CE) John Lennon releases the song Imagine which instantly becomes a bestseller.
 The song simply envisions an ideal world without borders, wars and religion.
 Lennon says about it that it is 'anti-religious, anti-nationalistic, anti-conventional, anti-capitalistic, but because it's sugar-coated, it's accepted.'
 [70]